oliland/oliland/views/index.md

 ## About me

 The editor is a classy twenty-something developer, studying Informatics at the University of Edinburgh & making things on the side.
-Sometimes I fall out of planes.
+He likes elevator music, gin & tonic, and falling out of planes.